mdsumner/utas_latex_thesis/README.md

 In ca. 2004 Tim Callaghan very kindly provided a LaTeX2e template for a UTas thesis.
 The content here is a fairly faithful copy of his original.

-Read the original summary file "utas_latex.html", which is otherwise reproduced in this readme.
+1. You can see the original summary file **utas_latex.html**, which is otherwise reproduced in this readme.
+2. The original .zip bundle is available in **thesis.zip**
+3. I have included a new directory **extra** which has material provided by Tom Remenyi.

-Michael Sumner
+Michael Sumner, October 2014

 ##What is this?

-A style file is a way of getting LaTeX to do a lot of formatting and processing for tasks that are so common that they are deemed style file "worthy".
+A style file is a way of getting LaTeX to do a lot of formatting and processing for tasks that are so common that they are deemed style file *worthy*.
 The generation of a PhD thesis is once such task that (in my opinion) falls into this category.
 Since the Research Higher Degrees Resource Book lays out fairly specific formatting guidelines for the thesis it becomes the task of the style file to automatically